GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 ---
 title: How to deploy Multiregional application on Cloud Run with Terraform
-description: Learn how to deploy a regionally resiliant serverless containerized application with Cloud Run and Terraform.
+description: Learn how to deploy a highly available, regionally resiliant serverless application with Cloud Run and Terraform.
 author: timhiatt
-tags: serverless, cloud, run, app
+tags: serverless, cloud run, containers, app, high availability
-date_published: 2022-02-03
+date_published: 2022-02-07
 ---

 Tim Hiatt | Cloud Consultant | Google